paulnorthrop/revdbayes/README.md

 install.packages("revdbayes")
 ```

-### Vignette
+### Vignettes

-See `vignette("revdbayes-vignette", package = "revdbayes")` for an overview of the package and `vignette("revdbayes-predictive-vignette", package = "revdbayes")` for an outline of how to use revdbayes to perform posterior predictive extreme value inference.
+See `vignette("revdbayes-vignette", package = "revdbayes")` for an overview of the package and `vignette("revdbayes-using-rcpp-vignette", package = "revdbayes")` for an illustration of the improvements in efficiency produced using the Rcpp package.
+See `vignette("revdbayes-predictive-vignette", package = "revdbayes")` for an outline of how to use revdbayes to perform posterior predictive extreme value inference.